HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

-And then let's make random state as below.
+And then let's make a random state as below.
 There is a function in qiskit to experiment.

 ```python
 from qiskit_textbook.tools import random_state